Svyatik Artemenko

-Svyatik Artemenko (born February 11, 2000) is a Canadian soccer player who plays for Electric City FC in League1 Ontario.
+Svyatik Artemenko (born 11 February 2000) is a Ukrainian footballer.

 Early life

 Artemenko was born in Odesa, Ukraine.
 At the age of two, he moved with his family to Winnipeg, Canada.
 He played youth soccer with Bonivital SC and represented Manitoba at the 2017 Canada Summer Games.

 University career

-In 2021, he began attending Guelph University, where he played for the men's soccer team.
+In 2021, he began attending University of Guelph, where he played for the men's soccer team.
 He was named the team Rookie of the Year in 2021.
+He helped the team win the OUA Championship and was named the OUA goalkeeper of the year and to the U SPORTS National Championship All-Tournament team.

+In 2023, he began attending Thompson Rivers University, where he played for the men's soccer team.

 Club career

 In 2019, he played with WSA Winnipeg in USL League Two.
 Also in 2019, he signed with Valour FC of the Canadian Premier League as an emergency backup goalkeeper, but did not appear in any matches.
 He attended training camp the following years with Valour, but did not earn a contract.

 In 2021, he joined Guelph United F.C. in League1 Ontario.
 He was named a West Division All-Star and West Division Top Goalkeeper.
 In the playoff semi-final, Artemenko scored the winning penalty kick, before making the winning save in a penalty shootout against Master's FA to advance to the next round, where Guelph won the championship defeating Blue Devils FC.

-In early 2022, he went to Ukraine to trial to earn a professional contract with FC Podillya in the second tier Ukrainian First League, earning a contract on February 23.
+In early 2022, he went to Ukraine to trial to earn a professional contract with FC Podillya in the second tier Ukrainian First League, earning a contract on 23 February.
 However, the next day, Russia invaded Ukraine suspending all soccer activities in the country and Artemenko registered for the Ukrainian army.

-On May 5, 2022, following his military service in Ukraine, he returned to Guelph United to re-join them for their 2022 season.
+On 5 May 2022, following his military service in Ukraine, he returned to Guelph United to re-join them for their 2022 season.
 He made his return in a Canadian Championship match against Canadian Premier League club HFX Wanderers FC.
 In August 2022, he joined Canadian Premier League side York United FC as an emergency goalkeeper substitute for a few matches following an injury to Niko Giantsopoulos.

 In August 2022, he joined FC Berlin of the United Premier Soccer League ahead of the 2022 UPSL Fall season.

 In March 2023, he joined Electric City FC in League1 Ontario.

+In 2024, he began playing with Rivers FC in League1 British Columbia.
+In May 2024, he joined Valour FC on a short-term replacement player contract, following an injury to their starting goalkeeper.